The Speedy Samurai

 Marvel at the beauty of ancient Japanese temples

-This exciting trip to Japan includes international flights, transfers, accommodation, excursions, all breakfasts and one lunch.
-We’ll take care of the boring bits leaving you to make the most of your holiday.
+This exciting trip to Japan includes international flights, transfers, accommodation, selected excursions, all breakfasts and one lunch.

 You'll be met at the airport and set up with a PASMO card – Japan's popular smart card that allows you to easily pay for travel and more.
 You'll then enjoy a comfortable shared transfer to the four-star Park Hotel in Minato City – a vibrant sector of Tokyo.
 The rest of the day can be spent at your leisure, so whether you want to rest after your journey or get straight out exploring, there are plenty of options.
 Selected as one of the best 55 spas in the world by Conde Nast, the hotel's THANN sanctuary is the perfect place to relax.
 Or you might choose to jump into the local culture (and nature) with a visit to Rikugi-en – an elegant garden complete with shaded walkways and traditional teahouses which was completed in 1702.